vuepress-theme-hope/vuepress-theme-hope/demo/src/home.md

 This is an example of a normal homepage.
 You can place your main content here.

+To use this layout, you need to set `home: true` in the page front matter.

-For related descriptions of configuration items, please see [Home Page Layout Configuration](https://vuepress-theme-hope.github.io/guide/layout/home/).
+For related descriptions of configuration items, please see [Project HomePage Layout Config](https://vuepress-theme-hope.github.io/guide/layout/home/).